 Commuting to and from work can be quite costly.
 While most people don’t give a lot of thought to the costs of commuting as they do to health or child care, it can add up.
 Between daily tickets for bus or subway rides, parking lot fees, gasoline, and tolls, it can be more expensive than you think.
-On average, Americans spend between $2,000 – $5,000 each year on daily travel to the office.
+In the 100 largest cities in the U.S., the average cost of commuting in 2021 was $5,679.
 Thankfully, there’s a way to help cut down on those costs through a commuter benefits account!

 Commuter benefits are a staple for many employers’ benefits plans, especially in and around major cities.

 The creation of commuter benefits goes back to 1984 when Congress came up with a way to help workers ease the financial stress of commuting to and from work.
 Most recently, in December 2015, the Protecting Americans from Tax Hikes (PATH) Act was passed.
 Part of the PATH Act raised the monthly exclusion limits for commuters on transit pass, commuter highway vehicle, and parking costs.
 Employers and employees both can take advantage of the tax benefits with a Commuter/Transit benefits plan.

 With an employer-sponsored commuter benefits plan (also known as a Transit Account), both employers and employees reap tax savings.
 Employers save on payroll taxes if their plan is offered as a pretax contribution.
 The pretax exclusion doesn’t count towards an employee’s official compensation.

 Employees save through pretax contributions because it lowers their total gross income, which is taxable.
 Each pay period, the employee’s election is taken out of their paycheck (before taxes) and put aside for parking or transit passes.

 How does a Transit Plan Work?